 BATTLE OF THE SEASONS: SPRING VS.

-Tree pollen is one of the most common spring allergy symptoms.
-In the spring, dormant trees come alive, often with a vengeance.
-They release pollen into the air as a way of reproducing but unfortunately, that pollen can trigger an allergic response in many people.1
+Tree pollen is one of the most common spring allergy symptoms.1 In the spring, dormant trees come alive, often with a vengeance.
+They release pollen into the air as a way of reproducing but unfortunately, that pollen can trigger an allergic response in many people.2

 Ragweed pollen is the source for many common fall allergy symptoms.
 It grows throughout the United States and releases pollen from August to November.
-Typically, ragweed pollen counts are highest in mid-September.2 Perhaps that’s why some children cry when they return to school that month.
+Typically, ragweed pollen counts are highest in mid-September.
+3

 Both spring and fall have their share of troublesome allergens.
 Which season is worse really comes down to what you're allergic to and just how allergic you are.

 1. AAFA.
 Tree Pollen: Spring's First Allergy Offender. https://community.aafa.org/blog/tree-pollen-spring-s-first-allergy-offender.
 Accessed December 3, 2018.

 2. AAAAI.
 Spring Allergies. https://www.aaaai.org/Aaaai/media/MediaLibrary/PDF%20Documents/Libraries/EL-Spring-Allergies-patient.pdf.
 Accessed December 3, 2018.

 3. ACAAI.
 Seasonal Allergies. http://acaai.org/allergies/types/seasonal.
 Accessed December 3, 2018.